Carnival Celebration current position

 - Lido (aft on Decks 16-17) houses Carnival's complimentary Pool Deck eateries Seafood Shack, BlueIguana Cantina, and Guy's Burger Joint, plus the fleet's new venues "Street Eats" (grab-and-go eatery) and "Big Chicken by Shaq" (lunch and dinner take-away food bar)

 The Ultimate Playground (aft on Decks 18-20) is a large family-friendly outdoor playground area highlighted by the fleet's largest Carnival WaterWorks (aquapark) and an expanded SportSquare (sports complex).
-Also here is the "BOLT - Ultimate Sea Coaster" (first at sea).
+Also here is the "BOLT - Ultimate Sea Coaster" (second at sea).

 The new Carnival Celebration also has CCL's signature facilities Serenity (adults-only resort), Alchemy Bar, Fahrenheit 555 Steakhouse.
-Further innovations are yet to be announced.

 Shipboard dining options - Food and Drinks